achi08rbb/nfl_project/setup/README.md

 - You should now be in the VM's shell

+## In the VM
-  2. Clone the repo and move to the repo directory to use the Makefile
+  1. Clone the repo and move to the repo directory to use the Makefile

       ```
       git clone https://github.com/rbblmr/nfl_project.git